aesthetic-sofa/PIE/README.md

-Finally, testing of the model is carried out both in steady forcing conditions and over speed ramps, highlighting the amplitude and frequency of the response of the system by analysing the time domain and spectra of the resulting signals, both in the case of an ideal engine and of an engine built with real dimensional tolerances
+Finally, testing of the model is carried out both in steady forcing conditions and over speed ramps, highlighting the amplitude and frequency of the response of the system by analysing the time domain and spectra of the resulting signals, both in the case of an ideal engine and of an engine built with real dimensional tolerances.